Paul D. Coverdell Peace Corps Fellows

 Christine Vulgaris, Peace Corps Macedonia 1997-99, Fellow 2000-02

 Eric Wiesen, Peace Corps Ghana 1995-97, Fellow 1998-2000

 Iris Winter, Peace Corps South Africa 1998-2000, Fellow 2003-05

 Being a Fellow helped me to expand my professional network here in Pittsburgh and gave me some amazing opportunities. . . .
 Read more.

 Manuel Zuniga, Peace Corps South Africa 1998-2000, Fellow 2000-02

-Dr. Evan Stoddard, the Policy Center's Associate Director for Community Outreach, works closely with Fellows to help them identify and secure a position that will move them in the direction they want to go after they finish their degree.
-Because of his long history of working in the Pittsburgh community he knows leaders in many organizations and can usually quickly connect Fellows with the organization where they would most like to work.
+Dr. Michael Irwin, the Policy Center's Acting Director, works closely with Fellows to help them identify and secure a position that will move them in the direction they want to go after they finish their degree.

 If you want to bring the Peace Corps home to a close-knit school community and a progressive American city that value individual creativity, passion and empathy, we invite you to consider the Graduate Center for Social and Public Policy at Duquesne University in Pittsburgh, Pennsylvania.
-For more information about Peace Corps Fellowships in the Policy Center contact Dr. Evan Stoddard, Associate Dean of the McAnulty College and Graduate School of Liberal Arts, Peace Corps Fellows Coordinator, and the Policy Center's Associate Director for Community Outreach, by e-mail or telephone at 412-396-5179.
+For more information about Peace Corps Fellowships in the Policy Center contact Dr. Michael Irwin, Peace Corps Fellows Coordinator, and the Policy Center's Acting Director, by e-mail or telephone at 412-396-6488.